-These are the stores of four courageous wrestling heroes who saved others, even when it meant facing death themselves.
+These are the stories of four courageous wrestling heroes who saved others, even when it meant facing death themselves.

-Wrestling Heroes – #1 – Harry Smith, aka Davey Boy Smith Jr. Saves Woman from Jumping
+1. Harry Smith, aka Davey Boy Smith Jr. Saves a Woman from Jumping

-Harry Smith, known in the ring as Davey Boy Smith Jr., is a third-generation wrestler; he has the legacy of his father and grandfather to live up to in the ring.
-Many know that after training under members of his family, the Harts, Smith developed his craft with WWE alongside his cousin Natalya and friend Tyson Kidd.
-After competing in WWE from 2006-2011, Smith left for Japan, establishing a name for himself while reinventing the type of competitor he was, as well.
+Harry Smith, known in the ring as Davey Boy Smith Jr., is a third-generation wrestler.
+He has the legacy of his father and grandfather to live up to in the ring.
+Many know that after training under his family members, the Harts, Smith developed his craft with WWE alongside his cousin Natalya and friend Tyson Kidd.
+After competing in WWE from 2006-2011, Smith left for Japan, establishing a name for himself while reinventing the type of competitor he was.

 It didn’t matter who he was or what he had achieved in the ring.
 The focal point of Smith’s attention was this woman, who appeared to be in dire straits.
 She had put her own life in jeopardy.
 As soon as Smith had her safely out of harm’s way, he waited until local authorities were available to ensure that she was taken to a medical facility to assess her.
 Of course, before he could do any of this, he also needed to ensure that his safety wasn’t in jeopardy.